Aider-AI/aider/docs/unified-diffs.md

-or any other strict diff format is certainly doomed, but the techniques described here and now incorporated into aider provide a highly effective solution.
+or any other strict diff format is certainly doomed, but the techniques described here and incorporated into aider provide a highly effective solution.

 There could be significant benefits to fine tuning models on the simpler, high level style of diffs that are described here.
-Dropping the line numbers and focusing on diffs of semantically coherent chunks of code seems to be an important part of successful GPT code editing.
+Dropping line numbers from the hunk headers and focusing on diffs of semantically coherent chunks of code seems to be an important part of successful GPT code editing.
 Most LLMs will have already seen plenty of unified diffs